College of Education and Professional Studies

 Master of Science in Athletic Training

-The Department of Kinesiology and Health Studies has developed a 45 semester hour Master of Science in Athletic Training degree.
-In 2005 the Oklahoma State Regents for Higher Education approved the degree plan.
-The program is an entry-level athletic training degree that will provide graduate students with the knowledge, skills and clinical education necessary to meet the Board of Certification(BOC), certification eligibility.
-This program is designed for students that have completed an undergraduate degree but is seeking entry into the athletic training profession by enrolling into an entry-level graduate education program that meets the Commission on Accreditation of Athletic Training Education(CAATE.) standards.
+The program is a professional athletic training degree that will provide graduate students with the knowledge, skills and clinical education necessary to meet the Board of Certification(BOC) eligibility.
+This program is designed for students that have completed an undergraduate degree but is seeking entry into the athletic training profession by enrolling into a professional graduate program that meets the Commission on Accreditation of Athletic Training Education(CAATE.) standards.

-This program is Not intended for students who already have an undergraduate athletic training degree from an CAATE accredited institution or is currently eligible for the BOC Certification Examination.
+This program is not intended for students who already have an undergraduate athletic training degree from an CAATE accredited institution or are currently eligible for the BOC Certification Examination.

 - Provide students the opportunity to learn, develop and apply critical thinking, decision-making skills necessary to become an allied-health care provider.